English Armada: Portugal

-Work to strengthen the fortifications of São Julião, Oeiras, Trafaria and Caparica which defended the entrance to the Tagus estuary had been completed by May 20.
+Work to strengthen the fortifications of São Julião, Oeiras, Trafaria and Caparica which defended the entrance to the Tagus estuary had been completed by 20 May.
 Philip II's viceroy in Portugal was Archduke Albert VII who tasked João Gonçalves de Ataide to recruit local men to defend against the impending invasion and ordered Captain Pedro Enríquez de Guzmán, Count of Fuentes to bring a few Spanish companies.

 Meanwhile, Drake struggled against the wind.
 Three days after leaving Coruña, a south-westerly wind caused part of the fleet to drift towards Estaca de Bares and the coast of Lugo, leaving it somewhat dispersed.
-It wasn't until 24 May that the bulk of the fleet managed to sail beyond Cape Finisterre where they came upon Essex and the Swiftsure, then, with a favourable wind, headed for Lisbon.The next day, May 25, just off the island of Berlengas, they spotted Cape Roca indicating the Tagus estuary was not far off.
+It was not until 24 May that the bulk of the fleet managed to sail beyond Cape Finisterre where they came upon Essex and the Swiftsure, then, with a favourable wind, headed for Lisbon.The next day, 25 May, just off the island of Berlengas, they spotted Cape Roca indicating the Tagus estuary was not far off.
 By the end of the day, the fleet anchored in the bay of Peniche where a war council was held.

 The next step in Elizabeth's plan was to arouse a Portuguese uprising against Philip II.
 The Portuguese aristocracy had recognized the latter as King of Portugal in 1580 and thus added the Kingdom of Portugal to the Hispanic Monarchy.
 The pretender to the throne who England supported, the Prior of Crato, was not the best candidate.
 He did not have enough support even to establish a government-in-exile or much charisma to back his already-dubious claim.
 Despite this, Elizabeth had agreed to help him in hopes of diminishing the power of the Spanish Empire in Europe and for a permanent military base in the strategic Azores, from which to attack merchant ships and to obtain ultimate control of the commercial routes to the New World.

 In the wake of their experience in Coruña, Drake and Norris clashed on how to achieve this next objective.
 Despite Drake having proven success against Spanish forces whereas Norris had none, the fleet went with Norris' plan.
 They would land in Peniche then march 70 km south to attack Lisbon by land while Drake attacked from the sea.
 This was the fleet's second major error.